Beta Coefficient Calculator

 Beta measures a stock's volatility in relation to the overall market.
 Here's how to interpret beta values and use them in your investment decisions.

-β < 1
+β less than 1

 Defensive Stock